4 Non-Financial Skills That Save You Money

 If you really want to super-charge your savings strategy there are a bunch of related skills that can help push your savings balance into the stratosphere.
 Here are a few ideas to get you started:

 One of the most commonly cited tips for saving money?
 “Bring your lunch to work”.
-Depending on what your usual lunch order is, you could be saving $10-$15 every lunchtime.
+Depending on what your usual lunch order is, you could be saving $10 to $15 every day.
 If you haven’t nailed some straightforward cooking techniques and go-to dishes, it’s time to get down to it.

 Buying every meal you eat is unnecessarily expensive.
 Competence in the kitchen can be used to impress friends, family and lovers, increase your intake of healthy food – and bump up the bottom line.
 As my dad always says, “If you can follow instructions, you can cook.”
 There are plenty of websites aimed at beginner cooks – here is a good place to start.